 Note: Depending upon the jurisdiction, a false police report may be charged as a misdemeanor or a felony

-**Order issues for packages marked "delivered" yet not received and where there is no evidence of “porch piracy” must be made 5 days after “delivery date” but no longer than 15 days to ensure it was not misdelivered or easily found around the premises."
+**Order issues for packages marked "delivered" yet not received are considered by Route as stolen and must be filed 5 days after “delivery date” but no longer than 15 days to ensure it was not misdelivered or easily found around the premises.

 Filing a police report

 - On orders over $100, Route requires evidence of the police report

 - Customer files the police report and includes an explanation that Route is a package protection company that has protected the customer’s package that has been stolen.
 To process the order issue with Route, Route is requiring a police report.
 Once filed, the customer sends Route the police report PDF & number in the order issue.

 - Upon request, Route can require additional documentation (e.g. proof of identity, address, notary, etc.).

 Delivered to wrong address